Registration for Summer 2025 courses will open on the first Monday of February.

 Polczynski, Michael |

-N/A | Summer College Online | Click to read more about HIST-1401-130 |
+N/A | Summer College 3 | Click to read more about HIST-1401-130 |

 HIST 007 Intro Early History: World I or Europe I For College students, all sections of HIST 007 or HIST 008 fulfill the core requirement in History for a broad introductory survey; these students complete the requirement by taking HIST 099.
 Please note that if you receive AP/IB placement or credit, you cannot take HIST 007 (or 008 or 099) for credit.
 The various sections of HIST 007 have different focuses, for which see below; moreover, each instructor may develop or stress particular themes within her/his focus.
 Students are urged to consult syllabi available on line or at the History Department.
 The World I sections examine the history of the human experience from a global perspective.
 The bulk of the semester concerns societies and states from the time of ancient civilizations to about 1500 AD.
 The course pays particular attention to political, economic, and social changes, but also considers cultural, technological, and ecological history.
 The evolving relationship between human identities and their social and material environments forms one of the major points of analytical focus for this course.
 The overarching goal is to provide a general framework for the history of the world to help students understand the big picture, and to help them to contextualize what they will later study about history, politics, religion--in short, about the human experience.
 The Europe I sections offer an analysis of the major political, social, economic, diplomatic, religious, intellectual, and scientific developments in European Civilization to 1789.
-This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||